ArtuGit/NestJS-Starter-Kit/README.md

 - Husky (pre-commit, pre-push)
 - Simple and necessary Swagger definitions
 - Read-Eval-Print-Loop (REPL) mode
-- Jobs (Nest CLI separate process)
+- Jobs (each job is run as a Nest CLI separate process)

 ### Configuration